How AQHA is Governed

 The class isn’t exactly as Don Clark envisioned it – he had asked for the class to be worked on the rail – but he’s still thrilled with the response to it and the nice working-type horses he has seen shown in the class.

-He claps his hands together when he’s told that 220 horses qualified for the AQHA World Championship Show in the class and that 66 were entered.
+He claps his hands together when he’s told that 220 horses qualified for the first ranch pleasure class at the AQHA World Championship Show and that 66 were entered.

 “I think it’s a wonderful class,” he says.
 “They changed it from what I wanted, and it’s fine because it still shows the versatility of a good-minded horse that has some handle to him.